The EU AI Act

 • clear responsibilities

-• transparent information for users and those affected
+• transparent information for users and affected persons

-AI must not simply “run”, but must remain controllable, explainable, and verifiable.
+AI must not simply be left to “run,” but must remain controllable, explainable, and verifiable.

 What does this mean for Vimmera AI and its customers?

-Vimmera AI develops its systems from the outset to meet the requirements of the EU AI Act.
-Our architecture with verified knowledge bases, controlled data flows, clear roles, security mechanisms, and traceability is precisely designed to implement the legal requirements.
+Vimmera AI develops its systems from the outset in such a way that they comply with the requirements of the EU AI Act.
+Our architecture with verified knowledge bases, controlled data flows, clear roles, security mechanisms, and traceability is designed precisely to implement the legal requirements.

-For our customers, this means: You can use AI without incurring legal risks.
-You receive not only a technically powerful solution, but one that is also regulatory, organizationally, and ethically responsible.
+For our customers, this means: they can use AI without taking legal risks.
+They receive not only a technically powerful solution, but one that is also responsible from a regulatory, organizational, and ethical perspective.

 In short: